What is Blocknet?¶

 Blocknet is a Proof-of-Stake (PoS) blockchain with a utility token called BLOCK.
 Unlike other currency-focused blockchains, Blocknet is a service-based blockchain comprised of 3 main components:

 - XRouter - Provides the Blocknet Protocol with a communication layer consisting of an inter-blockchain SPV client backend that enables the verification of blockchain records without requiring users to download the full blockchain.
 XRouter allows applications to interface with blockchains on the TCP/IP networking layer, enabling a true Internet of Blockchains.
+By default, XRouter is compatible with all blockchains.

 - XCloud - Provides a decentralized microservice cloud network powered by XRouter.
 Developers will be able to put both blockchain and non-blockchain microservices on Blocknet’s “public cloud” decentralized network.
 XCloud allows applications to run entirely decentralized, opening the door to the possibility of monetizable, fully decentralized applications.